dzonekl/LiquibaseEditor/README.md

 * Host the binaries: Well what to say...
 Downloading ready cooked binaries of the editor would be cool for adoption.
 Anyone can host them? (oh en setting up a Jenkins server to auto-build/test/publish would be neat).

-* Run liquidbase from the editor: (I include a plugin with Liquidbase in Eclipse plugin format, meaning liquidbase is exposed to other plugins and can be called programmatically).
+* Run liquibase from the editor: (I include a plugin with Liquibase in Eclipse plugin format, meaning liquibase is exposed to other plugins and can be called programmatically).

 * Manage JDBC Drivers: Woudn't be cool to browse and download JDBC drivers...
 We could even keep a repo. of jdbc driver URL's somewhere only, read-it, download, inject in the classpath and boom!

-* Support EMF/EDAPT <--> Liquidbase transitions.
+* Support EMF/EDAPT <--> Liquibase transitions.
 See more here http://www.eclipse.org/edapt

 Hope you like it!